protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 :hammer: WIP
 :::

-Before discussing what options there are for distributing rewards among Station Operators, there are some principles we wish to meet:
+Before discussing what options there are for distributing rewards among node operators, there are some principles we strive to meet:

 1. Simplicity over complexity -> we only add complexity if it serves a purpose and, thus, we try to build the simplest process that achieves the goal.
 2. Bounded rewards -> since we are still in a testing phase, we should limit the daily rewards to avoid overspending in case of DDoS attacks and other anomalous behavior